albar965/littlenavmap-manual/src/en/CONNECT.rst

 You have to install the included *Little Xpconnect* plugin to use *Little Navmap* as a moving map with X-Plane 11 and X-Plane 12.

-The plugin is bundled with *Little Navmap* but can also be downloaded separately.
+The plugin is bundled with *Little Navmap*.
+Do not try to download it from other places.
 See :doc:`XPCONNECT` for more information and installation instructions.

 Select the X-Plane tab to connect.

 You will see an :warning-style:`orange warning message` if you use a FSX, P3D or MSFS scenery library when connecting to X-Plane.

+You will also see a warning message if you use an outdated version.

 .. _remote-connection: